Lupus590-MC/Players-Need-Not-Apply/datapackets.md

 The first value of `response` is from pcall, we can use this to know if the command succeded.
 A `false` here doesn't need the same level of caution as an `error` packet as the REPL wasn't effected by the error.

+In a special case, if the command was `exit()` (case sensitive) then the response is `"exiting ws REPL"` without the array and `true` parts.
+This is added for debugging PNNA and is not exspected to be used by players.

 ### status update

 ```json